5 dangers your dog must avoid in your yard

 A lot of dog owners allow their dogs to roam free in the yard during the day and even overnight.
 Dogs enjoy that large space and let’s face it, outdoor life is much more exciting than indoors: scents, noises, animals, insects, or even just the wind.
-However, time spent outdoors is usually time spent unsupervised and your dog is at the mercy of some serious threats; some more dangerous than others.
+But also take care of the 5 dangers your dog must avoid in your yard!

 According to Breeding Business these are some of the most important dangers your dog should be protected from in your yard, lawn or garden: